Skip to content

 • query (Required): Your search terms or question.

-• purpose (Optional): Hint for formatting results.
+• purpose (Optional): Hint for context formatting.
 Options: general, code, or summary.

 save_memory (Capture Context)